IDEXX Laboratories Inc (IDXX)'s Winning Formula: Financial Metri

 IDEXX Laboratories Inc (IDXX, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $512.26, IDEXX Laboratories Inc has witnessed a daily loss of 0.84%, marked against a three-month change of 1.04%.
+With shares currently priced at $538.76, IDEXX Laboratories Inc has witnessed a daily gain of 1.39%, marked against a three-month change of 14.08%.
 A thorough analysis, underlined by the GF Score, suggests that IDEXX Laboratories Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?